-Whether for a special joint of meat (local Connemara Hill Lamb, perhaps), or to top up with speciality foods, a visit to this wonderful shop is de rigeur for foodies when heading out west from Galway for a break in Connemara - and when heading home again.
+Whether for a special joint of meat (local Connemara Hill Lamb, perhaps), or to top up with speciality foods, a visit to this wonderful shop is de rigeur for foodies when heading out west from Galway for a break in Connemara - and again when heading back home.

 Ever since Eamonn McGeough opened up shop here in 1971, McGeough's of Oughterard have been known as outstanding butchers - and, now under the management of Eamonn's son, James McGeough - a German-trained master butcher this butchers shop and fine food retailers has achieved national renown.